-A graph is a pictorial representation of a set of points or nodes termed as vertices and the links thatconnect the vertices are called edges.

-A Graph(G) consists of two sets V and E where V is called vertices and E is called edges.
-We also write G = (V, E) to represent a graph.
+- A graph is a pictorial representation of a set of points or nodes termed as vertices, and the links that connect the vertices are called edges. - A Graph(G) consists of two sets V and E where V is called vertices and E is called edges.
+We also write G = (V, E) to represent a graph. - ❖ A Graph may be directed graph and undirected graph.

-The Fig(a), Fig(b) are called undirected graph & Fig(c) is called directed graph.
+The Fig(a),Fig(b) are called undirected graph & Fig(c) is called directed graph.